joeclark-phd/databasebook-postgres/manuscript/chapter01.md

            \g or terminate with semicolon to execute query
            \q to quit

-By default, when you start `psql` you're connecting to the default database, which like the superuser is called "postgres".
-Any SQL commands you enter at the prompt will be executed on that database's tables, which isn't what you want.
+By default, when you start `psql` you're connecting to the database with the same name as  your PostgreSQL username.
+For those of you on Windows users, if you followed my installation instructions (in Appendix A) that will be "postgres".
+For Mac and Linux users, the default database will be named the same as your computer login name, hence "joeclark" in the code samples above.
+Any SQL commands you enter at the prompt will be executed on the default database's tables, and that isn't what we want.
 To switch over to the new database you created, use the `\c` command:

-    postgres=# \c lab1
+    joeclark=# \c lab1
-    You are now connected to database "lab1" as user "postgres". lab1=#
+    You are now connected to database "lab1" as user "joeclark". lab1=#

 Notice that the prompt changes to tell you which database you're working in.